Wet woodland

 Designations

-Arlington, Killerton, Bovey Valley, Holne Woods, Sampford Spiney, Shaugh Prior Woods, Slapton Ley, Braunton Burrows, Andrew’s Wood, Dunsdon Farm, Dunsland Park, Hense Moor, Ashculm Turbary (a DWT nature reserve), Southey and Gotleigh Moor and Blackdown, Sampford Common, Yarner Wood and Wolborough Fen.
+Arlington, Killerton, Bovey Valley, Holne Woods, Sampford Spiney, Shaugh Prior Woods, Slapton Ley, Braunton Burrows, Andrew’s Wood, Dunsdon Farm, Dunsland Park, Hense Moor, Ashculm Turbary (a Devon Wildlife Trust nature reserve), Southey and Gotleigh Moor and Blackdown, Sampford Common, Yarner Wood and Wolborough Fen.

-2 of these (indicated in Bold) are NNRs
+2 of these (shown in bold) are NNRs

 County Wildlife SitesFigure to be inserted from DBRC.